STATEMENT OF FAITH

 VII.
 God graciously adopts us into his family and enables us to call him Father.
 As we are led by the Spirit, we grow in the knowledge of the Lord, freely keeping his commandments and endeavoring so to live in the world that all may see our good works and glorify our Father who is in heaven.

-X. God's redemptive purpose will be consummated by the return of Christ to raise the dead, to judge all people according to the deeds done in the Body, and to establish his glorious kingdom.
-The wicked shall be separated from God's presence, but the righteous, in glorious bodies, shall live and reign with him forever.
+X. God's redemptive purpose will be consummated by the return of Christ to raise the dead, to judge all people according to the deeds done in the Body, and to establish God’s glorious kingdom.
+The wicked shall be separated from God's presence, but the righteous, in glorious bodies, shall live and reign with Christ forever.
 Then shall the eager expectation of the creation be fulfilled and the whole earth shall proclaim the glory of God who makes all things new.